connexcs/docs/docs/apps/components/cascader.md

 ## Description

-A **Cascader**, also known as a **Cascade Select** or **Dependent Drop-down**, is a type of input field in a form builder that allows users to select options dynamically based on their previous selections in other fields.
+A **Cascader**, also known as a **Cascade Select** or **Dependent Drop-down**, is a type of input field in a page builder that allows users to select options dynamically based on their previous selections in other fields.

-It enables users to navigate through a hierarchical structure of options, narrowing down their choices as they progress through the form.
+It enables users to navigate through a hierarchical structure of options, narrowing down their choices as they progress through the page.

 <img src= "/apps/components/img/cascader.png">